The Probation Wife: Plot

-As described in a film magazine, novelist Harrison Wade (Meighan) goes with his fiancee and a wealthy rouge to a resort where wine and women are to be held for the asking.
-Disgusted with his fiance's flirtations, he meets Jo (Talmadge), an orphan kept captive, and gives her money to escape.
+As described in a film magazine, novelist Harrison Wade (Meighan) goes with his fiancée and a wealthy rouge to a resort where wine and women are to be held for the asking.
+Disgusted with his fiancé's flirtations, he meets Jo (Talmadge), an orphan kept captive, and gives her money to escape.
 She fails in her attempt and is later sent to a reformatory, from which she escapes and makes her way to the city.
 To save her from recapture, Wade marries her, promising to divorce her when her probation is over.
-His former fiance, now married to the millionaire, continues to take Wade, whom she really loves, around with her.
+His former fiancé, now married to the millionaire, continues to take Wade, whom she really loves, around with her.
 Wade's best friend Huntley McMerton (Francis) persuades Jo to appear with him at various cafes in order to get Wade to declare that he loves her.
 This Wade is finally forced to do, and they then explain their scheme to him and the couple lives happily.